common-workflow-language/cwlviewer/README.md

 ```

 Then copy the changelog into https://github.com/common-workflow-language/cwlviewer/releases/new
-using the tag you just pushed
+using the tag you just pushed.

+Finally make a new PR to bump the version and restore the `-SNAPSHOT` suffix in `pom.xml`.

 # Thanks